JioTV-Go/jiotv_go/docs/usage/android_tv.md

 ### Using Termux

 You can use Termux to run JioTV Go on your Android TV.
-Follow the Termux instructions to setup JioTV Go at [Termux](./termux.md).
+Follow the Linux instructions to setup JioTV Go at [Android](../usage/android.md).

 ## Auto Start JioTV Go on Android TV